lingochamp/okdownload/README.md

 - [] Support speed limit
 - [] Support download task on independent process with import `okdownload-process`
 - [] Support RxJava
-- [] Support using OkHttp as connection handler with import `okdownload-connection-okhttp`
+- [x] Support using OkHttp as connection handler with import `com.liulishuo.okdownload:okhttp`
 - [] Support using OkDownload on kotlin style such as DSL with import `okdownload-kotlin-enhance`
 - [] Provide Benchmark on `benchmark` application
 - [] Provide `connectionPool` library to maintain connection for default `DownloadUrlConnection` instead of disconnect each time